 \section{Abstract}

-The acquisition and analysis of high-quality sensor data constitute an essential requirement in shaping the development of fully autonomous driving systems.
-This process is indispensable for enhancing road safety and ensuring the effectiveness of the technological advancements in the automotive industry.
-This study introduces the Interaction of Autonomous and Manually-Controlled Vehicles (IAMCV) dataset, a novel and extensive dataset focused on inter-vehicle interactions.
-The dataset, enriched with a sophisticated array of sensors such as Light Detection and Ranging, cameras, Inertial Measurement Unit/Global Positioning System, and vehicle bus data acquisition, provides a comprehensive representation of real-world driving scenarios that include roundabouts, intersections, country roads, and highways, recorded across diverse locations in Germany.
-Furthermore, the study shows the versatility of the IAMCV dataset through several proof-of-concept use cases.
-Firstly, an unsupervised trajectory clustering algorithm illustrates the dataset's capability in categorizing vehicle movements without the need for labeled training data.
-Secondly, we compare an online camera calibration method with the Robot Operating System-based standard, using images captured in the dataset.
-Finally, a preliminary test employing the YOLOv8 object-detection model is conducted, augmented by reflections on the transferability of object detection across various LIDAR resolutions.
-These use cases underscore the practical utility of the collected dataset, emphasizing its potential to advance research and innovation in the area of intelligent vehicles.
+The acquisition and analysis of high-quality sensor data plays a pivotal role in the development of advanced autonomous driving systems and in enhancing transportation safety.
+In this study, we presented a novel and extensive dataset centered on inter-vehicle interactions.
+The dataset was recorded across diverse locations in Germany, including roundabouts, intersections, country roads, and highways.
+Equipped with a sophisticated array of sensors, including LIDAR sensors, cameras, IMU/GPS, and acquisition of the vehicle bus data, our dataset offers a comprehensive representation of real-world driving scenarios.
+Additionally, two proof-of-concept use cases were implemented to demonstrate the versatility of the IAMCV dataset.
+First, an unsupervised trajectory clustering algorithm was used to highlight the capability of the dataset in categorizing vehicle movements without labeled training data.
+Finally, an online camera calibration method and the ROS-based standard were compared using the images captured in the dataset.